Spain U21s 1-3 England U21s: Harvey Elliott on target as holders set up semi-final against Netherlands

 - Get Sky Sports on WhatsApp | Download the Sky Sports app

+"We talked about getting a fast start and to give the penalty away after a minute, obviously then going to VAR - the lads showed a lot of character," Carsley told Channel 4 afterwards.

+"I thought the first half we were so good.
+I was saying before the game, I think the longer we can stay in, the more fluid we will become.
+Some really outstanding performances and they should be proud of themselves."

-England got off to an unsteady start as Spain thought they won a penalty when Charlie Cresswell - looking like he was trying to get out of the way - was penalised with a handball by on-field referee Simone Sozza.
+Spain thought they won a penalty in the opening minutes when Charlie Cresswell - looking like he was trying to get out of the way - was penalised for a handball by on-field referee Simone Sozza.

-McAtee opened the scoring from an Alex Scott corner after a flick-on by Omari Hutchinson.
-Spain got a touch, but only in the direction of the alert England skipper, who turned home from close range.
+The Young Lions never looked back as McAtee opened the scoring from an Alex Scott corner after a flick-on by Omari Hutchinson.
+Spain got a touch but only in the direction of the alert England skipper, who turned home from close range.

 Elliott doubled England's advantage five minutes later, tapping in the rebound after Spain goalkeeper Alejandro Iturbe spilled a save from Jarell Quansah's long-range effort.